data61/anonlink/README.md

 Python and optimised C++ demonstrating the anonymous linkage using cryptographic hashes and bloom filters

-This is as described in http://www.record-linkage.de/-download=wp-grlc-2011-02.pdf
+This is as described by Rainer Schnell, Tobias Bachteler, and Jörg Reiher in [A Novel Error-Tolerant Anonymous Linking Code](http://www.record-linkage.de/-download=wp-grlc-2011-02.pdf)

 Further description on possible speedups in http://dbs.uni-leipzig.de/file/P4Join-BTW2015.pdf